codeigniter4/CodeIgniter4/user_guide_src/source/helpers/index.rst

 Helpers
 #######

-Helpers are collections of useful procedureal functions.
+Helpers are collections of useful procedural functions.

 .. toctree::
 	:glob: